FDA/open.fda.gov/api/reference/index.md

 : **string**
 : The RxNorm Concept Unique Identifier.
 RxCUI is a unique number that describes a semantic concept about the drug product, including its ingredients, strength, and dose forms.

+## Downloads

+OpenFDA uses public FDA datasets, but processes the data further before supplying it through the API.
+During our beta, we are investigating the best ways to offer direct downloads of data provided by the API.

 </section>